eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 Something you will notice is the BOOL you have to pass into canUploadToPlusOnly:.
 If your API key can only upload for users who have Vimeo PLUS accounts, pass YES.
 If your API key can upload to free Vimeo accounts as well, pass NO.

-Again, implement the necessary delegate methods, which are pretty much the same as for YouTube:
+Again, implement the necessary delegate methods.
+In your delegate's interface declaration, add ESSVimeoDelegate.
+The methods are:

     - (NSWindow *)ESSVimeoNeedsWindowToAttachWindowTo:(ESSVimeo *)uploader
 	{